 Instead you can have a few beers or whisky & cokes in almost every restaurant.
 If you are lucky (some would say unlucky) you can spend an evening with the locals gathered round a big bowl of kava.
 The liquid extracted from the root is said to have hallucinogenic qualities.
 Despite Dive The World's determined efforts to establish the validity of this claim, the best we can confirm is a tingling of the mouth and a sense of well-being.
 Then again that may just be the company of the Fijian people.

 Waiyevo and Naqara are probably the best dining option in the south of the island.
 Apart from the resorts where the food can be excellent, there are other options although the fare may be rather basic, consisting of western, Indian and local dishes.

-Matei in the north is home to some of the best restaurants on the island where you can eat on beach decks or verandahs, watching the planes coming in to land at the airport over the islets a little offshore.
+Matei in the north of Taveuni is home to some of the best restaurants on the island where you can eat on beach decks or verandahs, watching the planes coming in to land at the airport over the islets a little offshore.
 The choices in Matei include pizzas, curries and 3 courses of fresh seafood.

 Tourist shopping is limited to food and drink and handicrafts.
-There are supermarkets in Wairiki, Naqara and Matei selling fresh produce as well as market stalls in Naqara which make for an interesting browse.
-Handicrafts for sale in resort gift shops and in Waiyevo are of the traditional wooden and woven variety.
+There are supermarkets in Wairiki, Naqara and Matei selling fresh produce, as well as market stalls in Naqara which make for an interesting browse.
+Handicrafts for sale in dive resort gift shops and in Waiyevo are of the traditional wooden and woven variety.